-I have been a professor of education for many years and found a wonderful home for the past 14 years as the Director of Secondary Education at Mount Saint Mary's University in Los Angeles, California.
-Although I had a Ph.D. in Education, after much frustration at how our schools have become so test oriented, I felt that my questions were not being answered by my field of study.
+I have been a professor of education for many years and found a wonderful home as the Director of Secondary Education at Mount Saint Mary's University in Los Angeles, California since 2003.
+Although I had previously earned a Ph.D. in Education, after much frustration at how our schools have become so test oriented, I felt that my questions were not being answered by my field of study.
 Thus, I completed a Ph.D. in Depth Psychology in 2004.
 For those who are not familiar with the field, it is grounded in the work of Carl G. Jung.
-I will talk about that more on another page but suffice it to say, I am convinced that until education in the USA re-focuses on students as individuals rather than on their test scores, we are doomed to continue to lose children who should be welcomed, even if they do not fit the stereotype of "Star Student."
+I will talk about that more on another page but suffice it to say, I am convinced that until education in the USA re-focuses on students as individuals, rather than on their test scores, we are doomed to continue to lose children who should be welcomed, even if they do not fit the stereotype of "Star Student."

 Searching for the Soror Mystica: The Lives and Science of Women Alchemists.
 Lanham, Mass: University Press of America, 2013.